 Discover more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other suggestions from Jack Nelson Service Experts:

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you consider your allergies to be pretty moderate, people are often excited by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.
+Even if you think your allergies are pretty moderate, people are often excited by the nearly instant change in how they feel after changing to a high-efficiency air filtration system.

-If you still aren’t confident that such a high-efficiency air filtration system is a perfect product for your home, there are many options to choose from when it comes to bettering your indoor air quality.
+If you still aren’t confident that such a high-efficiency air filtration system is a perfect product for your home, there are many options to choose from when it comes to improving your home’s air quality.
 Below are a few air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These products help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Buying a UV light system helps to destroy these allergens and keep your indoor air healthy.
+These UV lights help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
+Installing a UV light system helps to destroy these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

 Help boost the quality of your family’s air with Jack Nelson Service Experts.
-Call us for an in-home air quality analysis and we’ll help you choose the ideal system for your home.
+Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.